garybernhardt/serveit/README.md

 $ serveit 'multimarkdown README.md > README.html'
 ```

-When I go to `localhost:8000`, the `multimarkdown` command will be run (it's always run on the first request).
+(You should try this yourself; it will make ServeIt's purpose and behavior much more clear than simply reading.)

-I get a simple directory listing:
+When I go to `localhost:8000`, the `multimarkdown` command will be run, then I get a simple directory listing:

 > <p><h3>Listing for /</h3></p>
 > <a href="/..">..</a><br>